tsuhina/blog_deployableml/blogposts/deployable_machine_learning_part_1_architecture/deployable_machine_learning_part_1_architecture.md

 End-to-end workflow consists of four sequential steps that work together to ensure data quality, model training, drift detection, and inference.
 Each step creates an MLflow run that stores artifacts (anything you can save locally: models, data, figures, and more) and maintains lineage through explicit run ID references.
 Additionally, trained models are automatically registered to MLflow's Model Registry for version control and alias-based serving.
 The diagram below illustrates the complete workflow, showing how different runs reference each other, how artifacts are reused across the pipeline, and how models flow into the registry.

-> **Diagram Legend:** Boxed groups represent **MLflow Runs**, containing both the command execution and the artifacts they log.
+> **Diagram Legend:** The diagram uses a two-column layout separating the Data Preparation Path (left) from the Inference Path (right).
+Boxed groups represent **MLflow Runs**, containing both the command execution and the artifacts they log.
 Solid arrows show physical data flow (loading/logging artifacts).
-Dotted arrows show lineage/metadata resolution (e.g., registry lookups).
+Dotted arrows show lineage tracking via run ID parameters (e.g., "logs prepare_run_id").
 Yellow cylinders represent immutable artifacts.
 The Model Registry box shows version management and alias-based serving.

 ![Workflow Diagram](workflow_diagram.png)

 ### Diagram elaboration

-The pipeline flows through four distinct phases, each building on the previous one's outputs.
+The pipeline is organized into two main paths: the Data Preparation Path (left column) and the Inference Path (right column).
+Each path contains steps that build on previous outputs.

-**Phase 1: Prepare Data** is where everything starts.
+**Prepare Data** starts the Data Preparation Path.
 We load raw data from CSV files, normalize data types for consistency, and run Evidently quality checks.
 The validated dataset gets logged as a `raw_data.parquet` artifact in an MLflow run, becoming the single source of truth for everything downstream.

-**Phase 2: Training** picks up where preparation left off.
-It references the prepare-data run via the `prepare_run_id` parameter.
+**Training** completes the Data Preparation Path.
+It references the prepare-data run via the `prepare_run_id` parameter (shown as a dotted arrow).
 If you don't provide one, it automatically finds the most recent tagged run.
 From there, it loads the `raw_data.parquet` artifact, splits into train/test sets, optimizes hyperparameters with Optuna, trains the model, and logs everything: the trained model, evaluation metrics, and visualizations.

-**Phase 3: Inference Data Quality** is your safety check before predictions.
-It references the training run (via `model_run_id`) to locate the exact training data used for the model, ensuring a valid baseline for drift comparison.
+**Inference Data Quality** begins the Inference Path as your safety check before predictions.
+It references the training run via the `model_run_id` parameter (dotted arrow) to locate the exact training data used for the model, ensuring a valid baseline for drift comparison.
 It loads that same `raw_data.parquet` artifact used during training and compares the inference data against it using Evidently's drift detection.
 Only if drift checks pass does it log the validated inference features as `inference_features.parquet`.

-**Phase 4: Inference** is where predictions finally happen.
-It resolves the correct model version via the Model Registry (using an alias like "champion") and loads the physical model artifact.
-It also loads validated features from the inference-dq run, generates predictions, and logs them as `predictions.parquet`.
+**Inference** completes the Inference Path where predictions finally happen.
+It references the inference-dq run via the `inference_dq_run_id` parameter (dotted arrow), resolves the model via the Model Registry by alias (typically "champion"), loads validated features from `inference_features.parquet`, generates predictions, and logs them as `predictions.parquet`.

 ### Model Registry Integration